harrywang7121/BinaryTestDataset/README.md

 - We choose local server for stability, but it's important to allocate enough time to complete the session in one sitting (approximately 90 minutes).
 - A pop-up reminder will help prevent accidental exit, and your progress will automatically save once you finish all 800 groups.
 - The page will remain active even after reaching 800 evaluations or manual saving.
-- You can use keyboard shortcuts 'S' for success and 'F' for failure.
+- You can use keyboard shortcuts 'Y' for yes and 'N' for no.

 ## Calibration
 For calibration, we give three typical groups for each success/fail: